polarbeargo/cd0292-nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 db-migrate up --env test
 ```

+- Run the test suites

+  - In the `package.json` file, the test script is defined as follows:

+    ```
+    "test": ENV=test && npx tsc && db-migrate --env test up && jest && db-migrate db:drop full_stack_test",
+    ```

+  - Run the test suites by hitting debug in the `package.json` file.

 ### Software Design Patterns

 In this project, We have used the `Singleton` and the `Reactor` design patterns.